nib-health-funds/gulp-rev-delete-original/README.md

 #### exclude

-A filter `RegExp` or `function` that allows you to exclude certain files.
+A filter `RegExp` or `function` that allows you to exclude certain files from being deleted.

 ##### Example